 The Humber Arboretum currently:

-The first annual Humber Arboretum iNaturalist Challenge for Humber College and UofGH students is on now!
+Registration is open for the Humber Arboretum iNaturalist Challenge for Humber College and UofGH students!

 eBird is also an ongoing data collection project, focused solely on birds.
 Rather than focusing on an observation of a single organism like iNaturalist does, eBird is all about recording a larger snapshot of the bird population in a certain time and place, so users create lists of all of the species they've seen during a walk or a stationary count, and include how many of each species they've seen.